kakoni/awesome-healthcare/README.md

   * [Blaze](https://github.com/samply/blaze) - A FHIR Store with internal, fast CQL Evaluation Engine
   * [CareKit](https://github.com/carekit-apple/CareKit/) - Open source software framework for creating apps that help people better understand and manage their health.
   * [Clinical Meteor project](https://github.com/clinical-meteor) - Meteor for FDA, HIPAA, and HL7 compliant applications.
+  * [Clinical Quality Language](https://github.com/cqframework/clinical_quality_language) - Clinical Quality Language is a HL7 standard for the expression of clinical knowledge.
   * [FHIRBase](https://fhirbase.github.io) - Storage based on the FHIR Standard.
   * [FHIR Proxy](https://github.com/microsoft/fhir-proxy) - secure application that acts as an intermediary in the transfer of FHIR data to and from Azure API.
   * [FHIR Works on AWS](https://github.com/awslabs/fhir-works-on-aws-deployment) - FHIR Works on AWS deployment.